 Cocaine disrupts how dopamine works.
 The brain cannot prevent the recycling of it, so too much accumulates in more than one nerve cell.
 This means that the cells cannot communicate or behave in their intended manner.
 A person with a substance use disorder then sees cocaine as a reward, which makes the brain want more.

 Cocaine Withdrawal and the Psychological Connection

-Cocaine withdrawal produces different symptoms than those related to withdrawal from medications like benzodiazepines, opioids like heroin or oxycodone, and alcohol.
+Medications like benzodiazepines, opioids like heroin or oxycodone, and alcohol produce different withdrawal systems than cocaine.
 Cocaine typically induces psychological issues rather than physical ones, though everyone may feel withdrawal effects differently.
 Some of the common cocaine withdrawal symptoms include difficulty concentrating, slowed thinking, and restlessness.